 Dr. Darnell’s career in neurology and genomics spans over 25 years and includes his role as the Heilbrunn Professor at The Rockefeller University and a Howard Hughes Medical Institute Investigator.
 Dr. Darnell is a Senior Physician at the Rockefeller University Hospital as well as an Adjunct Attending Neuro-Oncologist at the Memorial Sloan-Kettering Cancer Center (MSKCC).

 Dr. Darnell serves on the Editorial Boards of the journals Molecular and Cellular Biology and eLIFE.
-In 2010, he was elected a member of the Institute of Medicine of the National Academy of Sciences, a member of the Association of American Physicians and a Fellow of the American Association for the Advancement of Science.
+In 2014 he was elected a member of the National Academy of Sciences and has been a member of the Institute of Medicine of the National Academy of Sciences since 2010.
+He is also member of the Association of American Physicians and a Fellow of the American Association for the Advancement of Science.

 He has received numerous awards, including the Derek Denny-Brown Young Neurological Scholar Award, the Burroughs Wellcome Fund Clinical Scientist Award in Translational Research, the Emerald Foundation Distinguished Investigator Award and an NIH Directors Transformative Research Award.

 Dr. Darnell’s work at the New York Genome Center is focused on harnessing the revolution created by the recent dramatic cost reduction in genomic sequencing as well as rapidly advancing information and other technology, utilizing those advances to transform healthcare.
 With 12 Institutional Founding Members and a growing list of Associate Members from academia and industry including IBM, the New York Genome Center is developing the tools capable of analyzing the massive amounts of clinical data genomic sequencing produces.